Author Interview With Lindsay Marie Miller

-I have interviewed nearly 40 authors in this series, and it’s always interesting to look back and see how their stories compare and contrast from one another.
+I have interviewed dozens of indie authors, and it’s always interesting to look back and see how their stories compare and contrast from one another.
 Most are still struggling to find their audience and distribute their copies to the masses.
-However, all keep plugging away, soaking up our small victories and enjoying the creative freedom that being an inde author provides.
-Lindsay Marie Miller is three books into her writing career, writing in different genres with more on the way.
-Be sure to check out her books on Amazon, and enjoy the answers to my 10 questions below!
+However, all keep plugging away, soaking up small victories, and enjoying the creative freedom that being an indie author provides.
+Lindsay Marie Miller is three books into her writing career, exploring different genres with more on the way.
+Be sure to check out her books on Amazon, and see how she answered my 10 questions below!

 1. How many books have you written and where can you buy them?

-I released 3 books this year: Emerald Green, Me & Mr. Jones and my latest release, Jungle Eyes.
+I released 3 books this year (2016): Emerald Green, Me & Mr. Jones and my latest release, Jungle Eyes.
 All of these titles are currently available for purchase in Paperback & eBook.
-You can get a copy at the following online stores: Amazon, Barnes & Noble, iBooks, Kobo, Smashwords & other fine retailers.
+You can get a copy at the following online stores: Amazon, Barnes & Noble, iBooks, Kobo, Smashwords and other fine retailers.

 2. What famous books can you compare to your own?